We may earn money or products from the companies mentioned in this post.

 Our experience so far

-Although we are early-on with the protocol, we’ve already seen some gains.
+Early-on with the protocol (after the first 4 weeks), we experienced small gains.
 The picture shows my daughter at her chorus concert following along with the hand movements, focused on the teacher, and leaving a hat on!
 (This was taken at 3.5 weeks on the protocol).

 Avoid Omega 6

-If you’re interested in learning more, Dr. Nemechek has many available YouTube videos, a FB group, and a book.
+If you’re interested in learning more, Dr. Nemechek has many available (free!)
+YouTube videos.
+The parent Facebook group, although not directly affiliated with Dr. Nemechek, is really helpful.
+And, last, there is an inexpensive book that can be purchased.
 These resources explain the protocol based on a child’s age and needs.